ahkatlio/mitiq/docs/source/examples/advanced_error_mitigation_pipeline.md

 ## Applying Individual Error Mitigation Techniques

 Now, let's apply each technique individually to observe its impact.
-The `noisy_exec` defined above (with `noise_level_param=1.0` and reduced base noise parameters) will be used as the baseline noisy executor for these individual tests.
+The `noisy_exec` defined above (with default noise parameters) will be used as the baseline noisy executor for these individual tests.

 ### 1. Pauli Twirling (PT)